 By Jove!
 Jupiter Shows Its Stripes and Colors

-Detailed new images of Jupiter captured in different colors of light reveal a multitude of atmospheric features.
+Detailed new images of Jupiter captured in different colors of light reveal a multitude of atmospheric features

 Stunning new images of Jupiter from Gemini North and the NASA/ESA Hubble Space Telescope showcase the planet at infrared, visible, and ultraviolet wavelengths of light.
 These views reveal details in atmospheric features such as the Great Red Spot, superstorms, and gargantuan cyclones stretching across the planet’s disk.
 Three interactive images allow you to compare observations of Jupiter at these different wavelengths and explore the gas giant’s clouds yourself!

 Three striking new images of Jupiter show the stately gas giant at three different types of light — infrared, visible, and ultraviolet.
-The visible and ultraviolet views were captured by the Wide Field Camera 3 on the Hubble Space Telescope, while the infrared image comes from the Near-InfraRed Imager (NIRI) instrument at Gemini North in Hawaiʻi, the northern member of the international Gemini Observatory, operated by NSF’s NOIRLab.
+The visible and ultraviolet views were captured by the Wide Field Camera 3 on the Hubble Space Telescope, while the infrared image comes from the Near-InfraRed Imager (NIRI) instrument at Gemini North in Hawaiʻi, the northern member of the international Gemini Observatory, a Program of NSF’s NOIRLab.
 All of the observations were taken simultaneously (at 15:41 Universal Time) on 11 January 2017.

 These three portraits highlight the key advantage of multiwavelength astronomy: viewing planets and other astronomical objects at different wavelengths of light allows scientists to glean otherwise unavailable insights.
 In the case of Jupiter, the planet has a vastly different appearance in the infrared, visible, and ultraviolet observations.
 The planet’s Great Red Spot — the famous persistent storm system large enough to swallow the Earth whole — is a prominent feature of the visible and ultraviolet images, but it is almost invisible at infrared wavelengths.
 Jupiter’s counter-rotating bands of clouds, on the contrary, are clearly visible in all three views.